vijaykrishnavanshi/express-boilerplate/README.md

-# Microservice Template
+# Template Project

-This template is used for creating new microservices.
+This template is used for creating APIs using Express.

 1 - Remove .git/ folder